svanhvitlilja/subword-asr-icelandic/s5/Readme.md

 ### Subword data

-The folder subword_ice holds data preprocessed for training subword ASR models.
+The folder `subword_ice` holds data preprocessed for training subword ASR models.
 This is the training/test data from the Málrómur data, and grapheme-as-phoneme based subword lexicons.

 The three subword methods available are BPE (byte-pair encoding), Kvistur, and the Unigram subword segmentation algorithm available in the SentencePiece library.

+Some preprocessing scripts used to prepare the subword data are also available in this folder, under `utils`.

 ## Running the scripts
 The run.sh script takes care of the training process.
 Three subword segmentation methods can be provided as command line argument with the run.sh script.